RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Discussion

 \section{Discussion}

-We presented \ours, a position encoding for multi-view transformers that process a set of posed input images.
-While \ours~outperforms prior formulations, there are areas for further improvement and investigation.
-In particular, while \ours~could incorporate uncertainty in predicting depths along the ray, it would also be interesting to model the uncertainty in the camera matrices.
+In this work, we identified four desirable properties for positional encodings in multi-view attention (Fig.~\ref{fig:teasor}).
+Guided by these criteria, we introduced \ours, a ray-based positional encoding that processes a set of posed input images. \ours{} consistently improves performance on various tasks and models in 3D vision, showing that satisfying these properties yields more effective multi-view attention.
+While \ours{} could incorporate uncertainty when predicting depth along a ray, it would also be interesting to model uncertainty in the camera matrices.
 More broadly, while this work focused on positional embeddings for \emph{posed} input images, designing such encodings for multi-view transformers that process unposed (or mixed) images remains an open challenge.